 I hope we will one day stop lying to school children about clouds and static electricity and tell them the truth – that the universe is sublimely connected from the very large to the very small and the thunderstorm is in the middle of it all and that if you truly understand them you are one step further to understanding all of creation.

-In Big Magic by Elizabeth Gilbert she describes how she had an idea for a very specific type of novel with a particular type of plot and characters.
+In this article, we shall be examining the science and quantum physics of Big Magic.
+In the book, Big Magic by Elizabeth Gilbert, she describes how she had an idea for a very specific type of novel with a particular type of plot and characters.
 Although she got a contract to write the book, she never got round to it as life intervened and she had the immigration struggle of her husband to deal with.

 Elizabeth Gilbert, the author of Big Magic